Codecademy/docs/content/c-sharp/concepts/strings/terms/format/format.md

 The **`.Format()`** method creates a new string by replacing placeholders in a format string with the string representation of specified values.
 Non-string values are converted to strings by calling their `.ToString()` method.

-The string representation of each value can also be based on:
+The string representation of each value is also based on:

 - Additional format details specified in each placeholder, such as specific number or date formats, or alignment settings.
 - A specific culture or regional style, which affects how numbers and dates are formatted.